 RM is the Resource Management Fee in dollars per Mcf.

-(b) If Person takes delivery of crude Secondary Private Helium from the Federal Helium System prior to the Conveyance (Person must have no Primary Private Helium left and the system cannot be under allocation), Person will pay to the United States, a Resource Management Fee (RM) on a per Mcf basis for each Mcf for each Mcf of Secondary Private Helium delivered during that month.

 (c) If Person receives all of Person’s Primary Private Helium prior to the end of the fiscal year, person must still pay all 10 installments of their RM fee or can pay the remaining balance in one payment.